vwd-33/VWD/src/pages/distro/index.md

       DREADFUL RELIC (gre) - "Warlords Of Cosmic Sovereign" TAPE: $8.00

-      E.A.G.L.E. (can) - "Autumn Hearts in the Iron Winter" TAPE: $8.50

       ENDSIEG / EINGAR (usa) - "Twilight of Aryan Consciousness / Luminous Hues Adorn the Grey" TAPE: $8.00